DomosHaidou/coderoncode/books/magetdd.md

 **Part 1** covers all the theory and history behind the tools and methodologies we will use for testing.
 It is critical that we understand how TDD/BDD involves more than blindly writing tests and is part of a complete workflow.

-**Part 2** we will get our hands dirty and build a payment extensions from scratch, we will put all the theory we learned on Part1 directly into practice, and on top of that we will have fun (I promise!).
+**Part 2** we will get our hands dirty and build a payment extension from scratch, we will put all the theory we learned on Part 1 directly into practice, and on top of that we will have fun (I promise!).

 {% endcontentfor %}